 Morgan is a Staff Writer at Red Alert Politics.
 She is originally from western Massachusetts, and she graduated from Boston College in May of 2013 with a Bachelor of Arts degree in English and Mathematics.
 While at Boston College, Morgan worked for the English Department and wrote for and edited BC’s conservative paper The Observer, serving as the Editor-in-Chief of the newspaper for 2012.
 She worked at The Washington Examiner in Washington, D.C., as a CN intern during the summer prior to her senior year of college.
 She served as the year-long Collegiate Network fellow at USA TODAY until June of 2014.
 You can follow Morgan on Twitter at @mchalfant16.

-Erin Mundahl is a summer journalism intern with the Franklin Center for Government and Public Integrity, writing for Red Alert this summer.
-A recent graduate of Hillsdale College in Hillsdale, Mich., she majored in English and French and was a columnist for the Hillsdale Collegian.
-Originally from the Minneapolis area, she has worked a variety of different fields, including public affairs and government relations, corporate real estate management and corn harvesting.
-She likes lakes, ballroom dancing, samizdat and travel.
+Erin Mundahl started writing for Red Alert as a summer journalism intern with the Franklin Center for Government and Public Integrity.
+A graduate of Hillsdale College in Hillsdale, Mich., she majored in English and French and was a columnist for the Hillsdale Collegian.
+Her pieces have also been published in the Minneapolis Star Tribune, the Minneapolis-St. Paul Business Journal and by the Center of the American Experiment.

 Kelsey Rupp graduated from the University of North Carolina at Chapel Hill in May, where she studied Economics and Political Science.
 Kelsey is currently a Collegiate Network fellow at USA Today and a contributor to Red Alert Politics.
 Endear yourself to her by talking about Italy or Ernest Hemingway.